 Taksim Gezi Park Protestors Speak Up on Police Raid 30 May 2013Police raided Taksim Gezi Park early morning, casting tear gas bombs and allegedly ...

-Taksim Gezi Park Emerges As City's New Alternative Hub 22 April 2013As Taksim Gezi Park, the last remaining green spot in Istanbul's busy downtown, ...
+Gezi Park Emerges As Istanbul's New Alternative Hub 22 April 2013As Taksim Gezi Park, the last remaining green spot in Istanbul's busy downtown, ...